- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the risk of data loss due to hardware failure, it is crucial to regularly back up the data stored on the NAS device to an external storage medium or a cloud-based backup service.
 Additionally, monitoring the health of the hardware components, ensuring proper cooling and ventilation, and promptly replacing failed or malfunctioning hardware can help minimize the chances of data loss.

-Although NAS Drive Station HD-RQS2TSU2/R5 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-RQS2TSU2/R5 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -